permafrost-dev/ray-cli/README.md

 Default: `none`

 Description: sends a "label" payload along with the data.
-Only works when sending plain (non-JSON) strings.
+Only works when sending plain _(non-JSON and non-delimited)_ strings.

 Example: